tshradheya/main/collated/main/tshradheya.md

 import seedu.address.commons.events.BaseEvent;

 /**
- * Indicates a request to jump to the details of a person */ public class ShowDetailsEvent extends BaseEvent {
+ * Indicates a request to jump to show the details of a person */ public class ShowDetailsEvent extends BaseEvent {